 Hands-On Workshop for Pulp and Paper Basics

-This hands-on workshop will provide a broad overview of Pulping, Bleaching, Chemical Recovery, Recycling, Papermaking and Converting.
-The 5-day course will consist of presentations in the morning and hands-on laboratory and pilot-plant exercises in the afternoon.
-Students receive a course notebook and CD with approximately 400 pages of reference materials.
+This hands-on laboratory based introduction workshop will provide a broad overview of Pulping, Bleaching, Chemical Recovery, Recycling, Papermaking and Converting.
+The course will consist of presentations each morning and hands-on laboratory and pilot-plant exercises every afternoon.
+Course material discussed in the morning will be re-emphasized in lab and pilot plant exercises for increased understanding.
+This course provides important information in the training of anyone that needs to understand the industry.
+The registration includes a notebook, a dinner banquet, lunches, and a polo shirt.

 Comments from recent students: